diegovalle/Homicide-MX-Drug-War/readme.md

 * missing-homicides: Plots of the different homicide data to figure out how thrust-worthy the Mexican statistics are.
 * most-violent-counties: A small multiple plot of the least and most violent municipalities for men and women
 * states: Pretty plots and choropleths of the homicide rate at the state level
+* trends: Seasonal and trend decomposition of the monthly homicide rates since 1990
+* predictions: My predictions on what the homicide rate will be like in 2009 and 2010

 Each directory contains its own readme so you may want to look at them